-${\bf REQUEST\ FOR\ LEAVE\ OF\ ABSENCE}$
+${\bf REQUEST\ FOR\ LEAVE\OF\ ABSENCE}$

-Name Today's date

-Address

-Number Street City State Zip

-PLEASE CIRCLE: AL L P.O.
-PROGRAMS CU RRENTLY ADMITTED TO:

-BA BA ABLE MA MA ABLE MA MFCC CRED: MSTC CRED: 5th YEAR CRED: SP ED CLIN CHILD DEV OTHERspecify

-MA ABLE MFCC CRED: CAP specify

-Semester and year yo ou plan to return as a reg istered student:

-FALL SPRING SUMMER YEAR

-Please explain why yo ou are requesting a leave of absence.

-LEAVE OF ABSENCE E POLICIES:

-If you have requested a your leave in writing up more units to complete to a maximum of five yea nay re-enroll without readmission at any ars.
-After five years, you must re-apply f time within one year.
-You may or admission and register for at extend least 6

-MFCC STUDENTS: du the MFCC program, ar units. ue to Board of Behavioral and take a leave, may have Science Examiners regulatory and/or le to take make-up classes and register for gislative changes, students who or more than the prescribed nur are in nber of

-Students who have no t requested a leave must t re-apply for admission before enrollin g again.

-registered must pay a Lib ary; limit - 3 books at a t rary Use Fee of \$10 per semester if the ime. ey want to be able to check box oks out

-Leave of Absence do not extend enrollment for student loan repayment purpose, excep ot bank loans in specialized inst ances.

-Student's Sig nature

-granted unless notified otherwise.

-• ,

-Received by Registar: Date Signature
+Name Today's date Address Street City State Zip PLEASE CIRCLI E: ALL P.O.
+PROGRAMS CUR RENTLY ADMITTED TO: BA BA ABLE MA MA ABLE MA MFCC MA ABLE MFCC CRED: MSTC CRED: 5th YEAR CRED: SP ED CRED: CAP CLIN CHILD DEV OTHERspecify Semester and year you plan to return as a registere d student: FALL SPRING SUMMER YEAR Please explain wh y you are requesting a leave of a bsence. your leave in writi more units to con MFCC STUDEN' the MFCC progra units. ing up to a maximum of five years aplete a degree program.
+IS: due to Board of Behavioral So m, and take a leave, may have to s.
+After five years, you must re-apply ience Examiners regulatory and/or leads. time within one year.
+You may extend for admission and register for at least 6 egislative changes, students who are in or more than the perscribed number of again. ently registered must pay a Libra 5 Library; limit - 3 books at a tim ey want to be able to check books out Leave of Absence do not extend enrollment for stu dent loan repayment purpose, excep at bank loans in specialized instances.
+Signatureyour leave request has been gran ted unless notified otherwise.
+Received by Regis star: Date Signature